-Cement coated fiberglass mat will be loaded into the container in the factory, then be delivered to the seaport, finally be shipped to Customer's port by MSK, MSC, CMA, COSCO, YANGMING, APL, etc.
+Cement-coated fiberglass mat will be loaded into the container in the factory, then be delivered to the seaport, and finally be shipped to the Customer's port by MSK, MSC, CMA, COSCO, YANG MING, APL, etc.

 LC, T/T, CAD, PAYPAL, WESTERN UNION, ETC.

-If the customer meets any problem about technic, Nanjing EFG CO., LTD will supply relative knowledge to help the customer find the best solution, and can send a technician to customer's factory for guiding if necessary.
+If the customer meets any problem with technic, Nanjing EFG CO., LTD will supply relative knowledge to help the customer find the best solution, and can send a technician to the customer's factory for guidance if necessary.

 We are the professional and best manufacturer of fiberglass products in China.

 We focus on the fiberglass industry for 20 years.